How to Fight an Unwanted Image Result On Google

 This is a question we get a lot.
-Whether it’s a mugshot from a decade ago or an unsavory party picture from last night, if you have a negative photo showing up online it can be distressing.
-The good news is that more often than not the main problem is just a lack of image content.
+It can be distressing if you have a negative image online, whether it’s a mugshot from a decade ago or an unsavory party picture from last night.
+As a matter of fact, figuring out how to fix images in Google results is one of the most important online reputation management strategies you can master.
+The good news is that the main problem is just a lack of image content more often than not.
 If there are very few images publicly available of you online, then it’s likely that any new image will show up—negative or not.
-For our purposes, this means there’s a good chance that any positive images that we put out on the web have a good chance at rising to the top of the results if there’s not much competition.
-And with a bit of time and effort, it’s often possible to eventually overwhelm the negative image result with new positive images.
+For our purposes, this means there’s a good chance that any positive images that we put out on the web have a good chance of rising to the top of the results if there’s not much competition.
+And with a bit of time and effort, it’s often possible to eventually overwhelm the negative Google image result with new positive images.

 To do this, first read about building your foundational presence and advanced tactics from our series.
-Instead of just posting pictures on social media sites at will, take some time to create this foundational structure for your online presence as this will address all types of results, including images.
+Instead of just posting pictures on social media sites at will, take some time to create this foundational structure for your online presence, as this will address images of results and all types of search results.

 The first thing you’ll need to do is set up a few methods of sharing photos online.
 Lucky for you, there are a ton of services out there that are happy to make this simple and quick.
 To begin, choose at least 3 of the below services and sign up for accounts.
 Make sure to follow the same strategies that you learned in building your foundational presence on Google and advanced tactics.
 Use your actual name, include your location and fill out any descriptions or bios.
 Also, make sure that you link back to your website.

 Image-oriented sites include:

 ***Pro tip: Use sites that don’t seem image-oriented but secretly are, like: